 Most of those businesses are shut down, but the auto body pieces do not close.
 Could you down-sell?
 What you can offer is this: “Well, we’re going to sanitize both your vehicles and that’s $200 a vehicle.
 And I know you talked about purchasing something with us.
 So if you end up purchasing, we will apply the $200 per vehicle to your sale

-Those small businesses have secured $200 or $400—they’re securing some cash flow.
+Those small businesses have secured $200 or $400—increase cash flow in a business just by a bit.
 And then they’ve got that into what when things actually clear up, they can circle back, sell the person, you give them the credit.m Plus, you’ve also created some goodwill.

 Take a step back today and look at can you down-sell the upsell think outside the box.